-Experienced At Handling Solar Leases And Options, Pipeline Easements, And Gas Leases
+Experienced At Handling Solar Leases And Options, Pipeline Easements And Gas Leases

 Have you received an offer for a solar lease option?
 What does a lease option really mean?
 Do they want to lease your gas rights or lay pipe under your property?
 How much money will you receive?
 What do you have to give up?
 These are just a few questions that need to be answered before you sign any lease or easement.

 No two properties are the same.
-The provision of any lease or easement should take into consideration the uniqueness of your property and your goals, concerns, and priorities.
+The provision of any lease or easement should take into consideration the uniqueness of your property and your goals, concerns and priorities.
 You should not sign any lease or easement until you are certain that it protects you and your property.

 As with any contract, it is important to speak with an experienced attorney before you sign anything.
-You have rights, and at the law firm of Hummel, Lewis & Smith, LLP, we can help you protect those rights.
+You have rights, and at the law firm of Hummel, Lewis & Davidson, LLP, we can help you protect those rights.

 Attorney Barry Lewis provides sophisticated counsel to individuals, hunting groups, farmers and other landowners in the drafting or review of natural gas leases and other pipeline and gas agreements.
 He has extensive experience handling these types of leases and can provide you with the advice, representation and support you need when negotiating your gas or pipeline lease.
 Attorney Rob Davidson served on Governor Rendell’s Marcellus Shale executive committee and led the Pennsylvania Department of Agriculture’s activities related to Marcellus Shale natural gas, assisting farmers across the commonwealth with leasing and pipeline issues.
 As a licensed land surveyor, attorney Davidson is familiar with easement requirements.